Loading...

 Grocery Prices in Quebec City, QC

-GroceryPulse tracks grocery prices across 4 stores in Quebec City, QC, including Maxi, Wholesale Club, Provigo, IGA.
-Our daily price comparison shows that Maxi is currently the cheapest option at $244.74 for a standardized basket of 50 essential grocery items.
-Shopping at Maxi instead of IGA saves you $143.84 per trip.
+GroceryPulse tracks grocery prices across 5 banners in Quebec City, QC, including Maxi, Wholesale Club, Metro, IGA, Giant Tiger.
+Our weekly price comparison shows that Maxi currently has the lowest basket cost among tracked banners with near-complete baskets, at $279.85 for a standardized basket of 50 essential grocery items.
+Shopping at Maxi instead of IGA saves you $70.16 per trip.

 The Grocery Market in Quebec City

 Quebec City's grocery market is smaller and less competitive than Montreal's, with fewer store locations and longer distances between options in some neighbourhoods.
-This translates to slightly higher basket costs — about 2-4% above Montreal on average.
-The market is dominated by the same Quebec-specific banners (Maxi, Super C, IGA, Provigo), but with fewer locations of each, shoppers have less ability to cherry-pick deals across multiple stores.
+This translates to slightly higher basket costs, about 2-4% above Montreal on average.
+The market is dominated by the same Quebec-specific banners (Maxi, Super C, IGA), but with fewer locations of each, shoppers have less ability to cherry-pick deals across multiple stores.
+Provigo also operates here, but we do not currently track a Quebec City location.

 Quebec City's market mirrors Montreal's in structure but at smaller scale: Loblaw (Maxi, Provigo), Metro (Metro, Super C), and Empire (IGA).
 The competitive dynamics are similar but less intense — fewer locations mean less direct head-to-head competition between banners.
 Wholesale Club maintains a presence for bulk buyers, and Voilà offers delivery coverage across the greater Quebec City area.